-• Each LEA must agree to meet the general and specific federal and state program assurances.

-- The Assurances for the IDEA are included in the Assurances located in the Grants Management System under the Consolidated Plan heading. - The Assurances must be completed before the IDEA Consolidated Application is available.
+- Each LEA must agree to meet the general and specific federal and state program assurances. - The Assurances for the IDEA are included in the Assurances located in the Grants Management System under the Consolidated Plan heading. - The Assurances must be completed prior to July 1st and before the IDEA Consolidated Application is available.